Xanz/SnowFall/README.md

 **How do I get started with using the engine?**

 > As part of the repo I have provided a series of documentation that should help navigate around the engine and start building projects.
-Here is a link to the getting started page.
-(TODO: add documentation)
+[Here is a link to the getting started page.](docs/GettingStarted.md)
+You can also view the build instructions [here](docs/BuildGuide.md)
 >

 **What are the major goals of the engine?**